Leo3418/leo3418.github.io/content/en/posts/2022-02-28-gentoo-wsl-perfection.md

 mind, I have decided to at least complete that tutorial.
 But before I started, I happened to search for "Gentoo WSL" on Google out of curiosity.
-While I had been away, there was a new [*Gentoo in WSL* article on Gentoo Wiki][gentoo-wiki-wsl] originally created on November 24, 2021.
+While I had been away, there was a new [*Gentoo in WSL* article on Gentoo Wiki][gentoo-wiki-wsl] originally created on {{< format-time 2021-11-24 >}}.
 That article already covers the bulk of what I wanted to mention in my tutorial in a very concise way, and it is easy to find thanks to the fact that it is on Gentoo Wiki, thus I could no longer see the value of repeating the identical things in lengthy and verbose paragraphs on my personal site.

 Despite this, the Gentoo Wiki article does not contain some arcane things with regards to setting up Gentoo on WSL that I would like to share with people.